bikashdey/bikashdey/README.md

 - 👋 Hi, I’m @bikashdey
-- 👀 I’m interested in Python, flask, django, express js,mongodb,MySQL,wordpress.
+- 👀 I’m interested in Python,Ruby,Rails flask, django, express js,mongodb,MySQL,wordpress.
-- 🌱 I’m currently learning reactjs (MERN stack developer)
+- 🌱 Currently learning and working on Ruby on Rails.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :- Email-bikashdey200@gmail.com, contact- 9146206195.